mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 yo angular-directive
 {% endhighlight %}

 Now that the magic happens!
-The Yeoman gladfully will ask some setting to generate in a more convenient way.
+The Yeoman will ask some setting to generate in a more convenient way the project.

-This template will ask you the name you wish to give for your new directive, and your github name.
+This template will ask you the name you wish to give for your new directive and your github name.

 And them It will create a solution with:
 * A configuration to build, run test and run server for live demo;